openshift-integration/camel-k-example-transformations/readme.didact.md

 ![Flux diagram](images/flux_diagram.svg)

 We will start by reading a CSV file and loop over each row independently.
 For each row, we will query an XML API and a database and use all the data collected to build a JSON file.
-Finally we will collect and aggregate all rows to build a final JSON to be stored on a MongoDB.
+Finally we will collect and aggregate all rows to build a final JSON to be stored on a database.
 The final JSON is also a valid [GeoJSON](https://geojson.org/).

 ## Before you begin